top

 While the answers to these questions don’t define you, your adoption story will always be a part of you.
 Without adoption, you wouldn’t be where you are today.
 This could be worth emphasizing when talking to your peers about adoption.

 If you have grown up with some degree of contact with your birth parents, you might have had an easier time accepting adoption as part of your self-identity.
-You can talk about your birth family’s genetic history, cultural background and what ways you might resemble your birth parents, while also talking about the adoptive parents who raised you and gave you the life you may not have been able to have without adoption.
+You can talk about your birth family’s genetic history, cultural background and the ways you might resemble your birth parents.
+Additionally, you can discuss the adoptive parents who raised you and gave you the life you may not have been able to have without adoption.

 Talking About the Challenges of Adoption

-If your adoption was closed, not having the closure of knowing your adoption history can fuel feelings of grief, loss, and confusion.
+If your adoption was closed, not having the closure of knowing your adoption history can fuel feelings of grief, loss and confusion.
 Not knowing your family background might make it feel like a piece of your self-identity is missing.
 You might be constantly going over the possible reasons why your birth parents placed you for adoption.
-If you were able to connect with your birth parents, you may have been disappointed if they weren’t what you were expecting.
-Or maybe they weren’t ready or willing to connect.
+If you were able to connect with your birth parents, you may have been disappointed if they weren’t what you were expecting or if they weren’t ready or willing to connect.

 No matter how much you love your adoptive family or how grateful you are for the opportunities you’ve had because of adoption, it’s perfectly normal to experience difficult emotions as well.
 Acknowledging these challenges is important.
 It’s also important to understand that these challenges can coexist with all of the wonderful aspects of adoption.
 Every adoptee’s experience is different, and there is no right or wrong way to feel about yours.